IBM/istio101/workshop/exercise-5/README.md

 Let's leverage this feature with Istio ingress gateway:

-1. Let's first check if you have any host names for your cluster:
+1. Let's first check if you have any NLB host names for your cluster:

     ```shell
     ibmcloud ks nlb-dnss --cluster <cluster_name>